-- This features supports an automated double run of the calculation engine.
+- This feature supports an automated double run of the calculation engine.
 The double run splits operation into occupied and unoccupied bin hours.
-Unoccupied hours are analyzed at a set-back temperature reduced from the setpoint used during occupied hours.
+Unoccupied hours are analyzed at a setback temperature reduced from the setpoint used during occupied hours.

 - Changed to a more intuitive user interface and supporting algorithms.

-- Improved calc approach and corresponding messaging to the user.
+- Improved the calculation approach and corresponding messaging to the user.

 - Larger range of capacities (3-30 Tons) and corresponding additional DOE-2 shaping curves added for units less than 5 tons.

 - User specification of system performance degradation as a function of load fraction.